OmriN7/Example-Website/README.md

 There still are a few things that I want to add and a few fixes that need to be done, so here's a list of all of those things:

+## TO DO
+- Fix top page anchor button fade-in, as well as functionality.
-- Ensure that only concatnated compiled files are in dist.
+- Ensure that only concatnated compiled files are in the dist branch (gh-pages).

+## POSSIBILITES FOR LATER
 - Add a footer
 - Switch to using awesomefont in the press-kit page
 - Fix the padding on the 'About Us' paragraph areas